On the structure of axial algebras: The non-annihilating graph

 Such a graph was introduced for axial algebras of Jordan type in \cite{HSS}.
 In the case of Matsuo algebras, $\Delta(X)$ is also the non-commuting graph of the transpositions $X$.
 For axial algebras of Monster type which admit a Frobenius form which is non-zero on each axis (this is all known examples), the non-annihilating graph is the same as the projection graph introduced in Section \ref{sec:radform}.

 Suppose that $A = \sum_{i \in I} A_i$.
 Then by Theorem \ref{sumaxial}, we may partition $X$ into a union of $X_i$ and $A = \sum_{i \in I} B_i$, where each $B_i$ is an axial algebra generated by $X_i$.
 In particular, if $a\in X_i$ and $b\in X_j$, $i\neq j$, then $ab\in B_iB_j=0$.
 This means that each $X_i$ is a union of connected components of $\Dl(X)$.
 It seems natural to ask: is it not true that the finest sum decomposition of $A$ arises when each $X_i$ is just a single connected component of $\Dl$?
-For the Monster fusion law, we make the following conjecture:
+For the Monster fusion law, we conjecture that this is indeed the case:

-\begin{conjecture} The finest sum decomposition of an axial algebra $A$ of Monster-type arises when each $X_i$ is just a single connected component of $\Dl$. \end{conjecture}
+\begin{conjecture} The finest sum decomposition of an axial algebra $A$ of Monster type arises when each $X_i$ is just a single connected component of $\Dl$. \end{conjecture}

 Equivalently, set $X_i$ to be the $i$th connected component of $\Dl(X)$.
 Then certainly $ab=0$ for $a\in X_i$, $b\in X_j$, whenever $i\neq j$.
 Define $A_i=\la\la X_i\ra\ra$.
 The above conjecture means that $A$ decomposes as a sum of the $A_i$.
 The argument as in Theorem \ref{sumaxial} above shows that the $A_i$ generate $A$.
 What is missing is the claim that $A_iA_j=0$ for $i\neq j$.